WWE News: Vince McMahon Announces Return Of XFL In 2020, Discusses WWE Role & More

 On Thursday afternoon, WWE Chairman Vince McMahon held a live streaming press conference to announce the return of the XFL.
 The former football league will make a comeback after its one-season of existence years ago.
 At this time, not a lot of details are known with regard to potential cities that will host teams, but McMahon made a few things clear about the league, including what his role will be and if it will diminish his role in the WWE.
 He also addressed rules, politics, and the potential for wrestlers to play in XFL or for XFL players to move to WWE.

 Vince McMahon made his “major sports announcement” via a live-stream conference on the Alpha Entertainment Twitter page.
-That announcement is, of course, that the XFL will return in several years.
-This time around, it seems as if Vince is serious about making it work better than it did in the past.
+That announcement is, of course, that the XFL will return in several years in January 2020.
+This time around, it seems as if Vince is serious about making the league work better than it did in the past.
 He mentioned bringing in qualified individuals who will be visible at the forefront of running things rather than having himself visible like in the previous attempt.

 When asked if he’ll change in terms of his day-to-day role with WWE, Vince made it clear he won’t be changing his position at WWE.
 He also made it clear that talent wouldn’t cross over from WWE to XFL, or vice versa, and that pro wrestling announcers such as Jim Ross or Jesse Ventura wouldn’t be calling games.